perpetualCreations/questLog/docs/index.rst

 PUT requests require arguments "key" and "email".

 PATCH requests will overwrite key-pairs on database with those defined in the request.
-Please exert caution when overwriting the field for the user's public GPG key.
+Please exert caution when overwriting the field for the user's public RSA key.
 There is no method of recovering an account if the key is overwritten with an invalid value.
 Moreover, overwiting the key may result in solution submissions being rejected, as the challenge string may have not expired recently, to qualify for re-generation with the new key.
 PATCH requests cannot overwrite the name field.